SelenaHunter/Citizenship-Quiz/README.md

 ## Why Make This?

 A few reasons...
-I couldn't find any online study guides that I liked, and while I could have just made physical flashcards on paper, I wanted the practice thought this might be helpful!
+I couldn't find any online study guides that I liked, and while I could have just made physical flashcards on paper, I wanted the practice and thought this might be helpful!

 ## Built Using